DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 By this, I mean [extensions](https://www.postgresql.org/docs/current/external-extensions.html).

-In summary, if you can pack your code as a shared object (`.so` file), comply with a [simple ABI](https://www.postgresql.org/docs/current/xfunc-c.html#XFUNC-C-DYNLOAD) and write two text files (`extension--version.sql` and `extension.control`), you can use a Postgres instance as your very own execution environment!
+In summary, if you can pack your code as a shared object (`.so` file), comply with a [simple ABI](https://www.postgresql.org/docs/current/xfunc-c.html#XFUNC-C-DYNLOAD) and write two text files (`extension--version.sql` and `extension.control`), you can use a Postgres instance as your very own computing environment!

-That's all nice, but what to do in the static library context?
+That's nice, but the `.so` extensions are meant to be dynamically loaded by a process.
+What can we do in a static library context?

 ## Loading an extension

-The process for 'installing' an extension onto a database is roughly:

-1. Run `CREATE EXTENSION <extension>`
+When a user runs `CREATE EXTENSION <extension>`, the server will:

 1. Read `<extension>.control` from a very specific path
 1. Execute `<extension>-<version>.sql` from a very specific path
 1. Call `dlopen()` to load the `<extension>.so` file
-1. Call `dlsym()` to find specific function pointers
+1. Call `dlsym()` to find some function pointers by name

-The specific functions are `_PG_init`, and functions referenced in the `<extension>-<version>.sql` file.

 The control file looks like this:
 ```text